home page image

 Attendance

 Attendance is mandatory and crucial to be successful.
 Please make sure to look over the academic calendar to schedule any appointments or travel arrangements during breaks or outside of class meeting times.
 Students enrolled in studio courses are expected to attend all class sessions, as interaction and class participation are important aspects of the total learning process and should be valued as such.
 Students are responsible for all material presented in class and should contact the instructor or a contemporary in the course for any information they may have missed.
 Additionally, there will be no makeup critiques, lectures, demos, or exams for absences.
+This is a general policy - accomodations can be made for the appropriate situations.

 If circumstances occur that cause excessive absences, the student will need to meet with the professor outside of class to discuss the situation.
 It will be the responsibility of the student to withdraw from class if it becomes necessary.
 Failure to do so could result in a poor academic standing and financial obligations.